- 2013-2014 Student Handbook

 B. If the Student is a Residential Student, the Department of Housing and Residence Life will assist DPSEP in a preliminary investigation in order to verify the situation and to determine the circumstances which exist relating to the reported missing Student as follows:

-v.
-If (ii.) and (iii.) occur, the Staff Members will attempt to gain information on the Student's whereabouts from roommates, other members of the residential community, or other friends.
+5. If (3) or (4) occur, the Staff Members will attempt to gain information on the Student's whereabouts from roommates, other members of the residential community, or other friends.
 The Staff Members will also attempt to acquire additional phone numbers for the subject Student (if not already on file) and use them to initiate contact.

 Rules and regulations for the operation of motor vehicles (cars, trucks and motorcycles) are essential to safeguard the rights of pedestrians and drivers, and to permit parking as equitably as possible.
 Students who park or drive on campus must register their vehicle with Parking and Card Services, Room 33, DuBourg Hall.
 A Parking Policies and Procedures brochure is issued with each permit.
 Failure to comply with these regulations may result in the imposition of parking fines, a denial of parking privileges, or other disciplinary or appropriate action.
 Unidentified (no permit) vehicles are subject to ticket and tow regulations.
 Unpaid fines will be considered a debt to the University.
 Parking Policies and Procedures are available in Parking and Card Services, DuBourg Room 33.